Bloc/workshop-curriculum/courses/javascript-primer/06-arrays/07-method-chaining/body.md

 After this exercise, you should be able to:

-- Use multiple array methods at the same time
+- Demonstrate how to use multiple array methods at the same time

 ### Example